Triangle (2009) review – A mind-bending puzzle on the high seas

 My initial thought when choosing to review Triangle was that it is probably a bit underrated and underappreciated.
 Seeing the number of people who have bothered to leave a score on IMDb tells me that’s probably an incorrect assessment.
 A hell of a lot of people really like this movie and for good reason.

 The story follows young mother Jess (Melissa George) as she heads out onto a boat with her friend Greg (Michael Dorman) for a day of relaxation.
 Greg has brought along a few acquaintances and everything seems to be going fine, despite Jess seemingly feeling a little bizarre.
-After a storm suddenly hits, the boat is capsized leaving the group at the mercy of the ocean.
-A ship appears out of the fog offering potential rescue but the ship’s barren nature hints at something truly strange hiding in the shadows.

 This is one of those movies that is extremely difficult to actually discuss.
 Spoiling anything would rob the potential viewer of one of the more interesting horror movies to come out of the 2000s.
 But not pointing out at least some of the movie’s twists and turns risks underselling the fascinating story.
 Needless to say, you should go into it knowing as little as possible.
 Stay the hell away from the trailer, that’s for sure.
-I aim to keep it that way in this review.

 The first act of Triangle isn’t exactly bad, it’s just formulaic.
-We can see that our protagonist, Jess, is not her normal self and her friends on the boat recognise that too.
+We can see that our protagonist is not her normal self and her friends on the boat recognise that too.
 We really don’t know why, though, or what has happened.
 Remember, these characters are strangers to us and we are thrown in at a point where exposition is minimal.
 There’s a mystery brewing but we need to be patient allowing it to percolate.

 After a, frankly, incredibly bizarre and unearthly storm appears, the boat is capsized.
 Evidently, there is something supernatural taking place but we aren’t sure what it is.
 A large ocean liner called the Aeolus appears and the group, believing it is their salvation, board.